Updated 16 July 2021

 - Jaundice (yellowing of the eyes)

-If a person comes in physical contact with toxic mold, they can develops serious skin problems and severe rashes.
+If a person comes in physical contact with toxic mold, they can develop serious skin problems and severe rashes.

 - Crawling skin